RockyCott/i18n-peek/README.md

 - On startup, the extension checks and fetches the i18n files if remote fetching is configured.

 ---
-Thank you for using i18n Helper!
+Thank you for using i18n Peek!